Expanding the possibilities

 From 2000-2004, under the direction of Franco Boni, the Festival made significant changes in order to further distinguish itself as a unique and integral part of the Toronto theatre community.
 The most significant change was the gradual transition from a lottery system to a fully juried Festival.

 In 2005, the Festival came under the leadership of Artistic Producers Keira Loughran & Kimahli Powell.
 Their focus was to continue to build support for the artistic excellence the Festival had come to be known for and to serve as a meeting ground of Canada’s most exciting and engaging emerging and established artists with the launch of the SummerWorks Canadian Pavilion in 2006.
-In 2007, Keira took on full responsibility for the festival as sole Artistic Producer.
+In 2007, Loughran took on full responsibility for the Festival as sole Artistic Producer.

 In January 2008, Michael Rubenfeld became the Artistic Producer of the Festival, bringing with him his great love for music, and his desire to find new ways of exploring theatre as a communal experience.
 During his eight-year tenure, SummerWorks transitioned from a theatre to a multi-arts festival, emerging as a home for all forms of contemporary performance, boundary-bending pieces and challenging works.
-Beginning with starting the Music Series, Rubenfeld also established the Live Art Series, Dance Series, Performance Gallery, Performance Bar, SummerWalks and co-created the SummerWorks Leadership Intensive Program (S.L.I.P.) with Jordi Mand, creating a home for emerging arts practitioners to delve into the business of the arts.
+Beginning with the initiation of the Music Series, Rubenfeld also established the Live Art Series, Dance Series, Performance Gallery, Performance Bar, SummerWalks and co-created the SummerWorks Leadership Intensive Program (S.L.I.P.) with Jordi Mand, creating a home for emerging arts practitioners to delve into the business of the arts.

 Another key shift, beginning with the 2018 Festival, was the waiving of all artist participation fees, followed by a move to a guaranteed artist fee model in 2020, as part of SummerWorks’ deep commitment to removing barriers to participation for artists.